East Ferris: Notable people

 Canadian cartoonist Lynn Johnston lived and worked in Corbeil until she moved to North Vancouver in 2015.

 The Dionne quintuplets were born on a farm near Corbeil.
 Corbeil was also the home of Marie-Louise Meilleur, a supercentenarian who was 117 years old when she died in 1998.
-She was the oldest living person in the world for the eight months preceding her death, and remains both the oldest verified person in Canadian history and the fourth oldest verified person in the world.
+She was the oldest living person in the world for the eight months preceding her death, and remains both the oldest verified person in Canadian history and the sixth oldest verified person in the world.
 She lived at the Nipissing Manor Nursing Home, which was once the mansion that housed the Dionne sisters.